mydatamyconsent/go-sdk/docs/DocumentReceiver.md

 ### NewDocumentReceiver

-`func NewDocumentReceiver(identifiers []StringStringKeyValuePair, identificationStrategy IdentificationStrategy, ) *DocumentReceiver`
+`func NewDocumentReceiver(countryIso2Code string, identifiers []StringStringKeyValuePair, identificationStrategy IdentificationStrategy, ) *DocumentReceiver`

 NewDocumentReceiver instantiates a new DocumentReceiver object This constructor will assign default values to properties that have it defined,